 Starting as a medieval fortress, Louvre has gradually turned into a gallery of antique artworks and the collections of old art masters from the 1700s.
-So many stunning collections that you’d need weeks to admire turn it into a best of tourist attractions in Paris.
+So many stunning collections that you’d need weeks to admire turn it into the best of tourist attractions in Paris.

 The art collection of Renaissance and Baroque art are always worth seeing.
-Other highlights include the Portrait of François I, the world famous Mona Lisa by Leonardo Da Vinci, Liberty Leading the People by Delacroix, and the majestic Gabrielle d’Estrées.
+Other highlights include the Portrait of François I, the world-famous Mona Lisa by Leonardo Da Vinci, Liberty Leading the People by Delacroix, and the majestic Gabrielle d’Estrées.

 Musée D’Orsay resides in the boundaries of Beaux-Arts Railway Station and is considered as a triumph of Paris Sightseeing.
 This museum contains the vast collection of French art and sculptures from the mid-19th till 1914.

 Once considered outdated for the modern rail industry, Musee d’Orsay has turned into an art museum not long ago.
-This museum also filled the gap between National Museum of Modern Art and the Louvre.
+This museum also filled the gap between the National Museum of Modern Art and the Louvre.

-Being one of the largest art museums in the world and a bright Paris highlight, Musée d’Orsay contains extensive art collections like Bal du Moulin de la Galette by Renoir, Le Déjeuner sur l’Herbe by Manet and The Card Players and Apples and Oranges by Cezanne.
+Being one of the largest art museums in the world and a bright Paris highlight, Musée d’Orsay contains extensive art collections like Bal du Moulin de la Galette by Renoir, Le Déjeuner Sur l’Herbe by Manet and The Card Players and Apples and Oranges by Cezanne.

 The iconic landmark, the masterpiece of Paris tourist attractions was built in 1889 for the world fair.
-This tower stood at the height of 324 meters and was once the tallest building in the world before the completion of Millau Viaduct in 2004.
+This tower stood at a height of 324 meters and was once the tallest building in the world before the completion of Millau Viaduct in 2004.
 Known around the world; this tower hardly needs an introduction.